0xC0ffee1/sessio/README.md

 ### IPv6 Support

-Sessio is primarily intended to be used with IPv6, but IPv4 is also supported for some NAT Types.
-Strict NAT and any other type of NAT implementation that require relay servers for P2P are not supported.
+Sessio is primarily intended to be used with IPv6, but IPv4 is also supported for most NAT Types.
+Sessio does not work with Address and Port-Dependent Mapping (Symmetric NAT).

 ### Multiplexing
 All SSH connections to a host are multiplexed through the same QUIC connection by opening a new bi-directional stream for each ssh connection to ensure no Head-of-line blocking.

 ### SFTP
 A minimal SFTP implementation is also included.